-In the rest of this section, we use eventual durability as the baseline to highlight how CAD is different from it.
+In the rest of this section, we use asynchronous durability as the baseline to highlight how CAD is different from it.
 CAD aims to perform similarly to this baseline but enable stronger consistency.
-We now provide intuition about how CAD works and explain its mechanisms.
+We now provide intuition about how CAD works and explain its mechanisms; we use Figure 2 to do so.

+4.3.1 Updates

-- 4.3.1 UPDATES.
-CAD preserves the update path of the baseline eventual system as it aims to provide the same performance during writes.
+CAD preserves the update path of the baseline asynchronous system as it aims to provide the same performance during writes.
 Thus, if the baseline employs asynchronous replication and persistence, then CAD also performs both replication and persistence asynchronously, buffering the data in the memory of the leader as shown in Figure 2(i).
 Similarly, if the baseline synchronously replicates but asynchronously persists, then CAD also does the same upon writes as shown in Figure 2(ii).
-While preserving the update path, in CAD, the leader keeps replicating updates in the background and the nodes flush to disk periodically. - 4.3.2 State Durability Guarantee.
+While preserving the update path, in CAD, the leader keeps replicating updates in the background and the nodes flush to disk periodically.
+We next discuss how CAD handles reads.

+4.3.2 State Durability Guarantee

 When a read for an item i is served, CAD guarantees that the entire state (i.e., writes even to other items) up to the last update that modifies i are durable.
-For example, consider a log such as $[a, b_1, c, b_2, d]$; each entry denotes a (non-durable) update to an item, and the subscript shows how many updates are done to a particular item.
+For example, consider a log such as $[a,b_1,c,b_2,d]$; each entry denotes a (non-durable) update to an item, and the subscript shows how many updates are done to a particular item.
 When item b is read, CAD guarantees that all updates at least up to b_2 are made durable before serving b.
-CAD
+CAD makes the entire state durable instead of just the item because it aims to preserve the update order established by the leader (as done by the base system).